0

 Warmth

-“I was surprised to discover the different ways in which everyone lived.
-In some of the houses, I could feel the warmth and affection within the family.
-The children were happy, and everyone was interested in what I was doing.
-In others, I felt more like a stranger and was never really accepted.
-Possibly, having a tape recorder did not help, but the feeling was still there after three or four visits.
-Generally speaking, the interviews were more like discussions.
-After my first visit to each household, I gave each family some free photographs, which made subsequent visits easier.”
+“I was struck by the many different ways people lived.
+In some houses, there was a palpable warmth and affection within the family — the children were happy, and everyone took a genuine interest in what I was doing.
+In others, I felt very much the outsider, never quite accepted.
+Perhaps arriving with a tape recorder didn’t help, but even after three or four visits, that sense of distance remained.
+The interviews themselves were more like conversations than formal questioning.
+After my first visit to each household, I gave the families a few free photographs, which helped to break the ice and made it easier to return.”

 Beeton Grove, Longsight, 1970s.